What does “Compeer” mean?

 The first model Compeer program began in Rochester, NY, in 1973.
 Several more Compeer programs developed in Pennsylvania after 1984, when Compeer, Inc. began to spread this program around the country.
 Compeer of Chester County, PA, started up in May 1999.

-How does friendship with a community volunteer contribute to a person’s recovery from mental illness?
+How does friendship with a volunteer help a person living with a mental health condition?

 Sharing conversation and activities with a supportive friend helps a person to gain self-confidence and self-esteem, fosters personal growth, and eases the fear, loneliness and isolation that are often byproducts of mental health disorders.
 A caring friend can help restore some joy and hope to the life of a person living with mental health challenges.